 TotalAV’s system scans, locates, quarantines and eliminates viruses, trojans, adware, spyware, ransomware and more.
 This ensures you are protected from the latest threats.

 It doesn’t matter which format you use, either.
 If you use a PC or a Mac, iPhone or Android, TotalAV has you covered.
-It safeguards Windows, Mac and Android gadgets while also keeping your iPhone and iPad running at peak performance.
+It safeguards Windows, Mac and Android gadgets while keeping your iPhone and iPad running at peak performance.

 Right now, get an annual plan of TotalAV Internet Security for only $19 at ProtectWithKim.com.
 That’s over 85% off the regular price.